-At this point in the trail, you have the opportunity to backtrack the entire trail and return to your starting point and catch Bus #9 on the opposite side of the road and catch the next bus back to Shau Kei Wan MTR Station.
-It will be easier as you will be walking downhill and down the steps.
+At this point in the trail, you can backtrack the entire trail, return to your starting point, catch Bus #9 on the opposite side of the road, and catch the next bus back to Shau Kei Wan MTR Station.
+It will be easier as you walk downhill and down the steps.

-After a quick descend, you will arrive at the perpendicular path, take a right and follow the dirt trail.
+After a quick descent, you will reach the perpendicular path, take a right and follow the dirt trail.
 Follow the sign for Tai Tam Gap and Shek O Road.
-The long trail wraps around Mount Collison is rugged but easy.
+The long trail wraps around Mount Collison and is rugged but easy.
 Keep walking the partially shaded path for around 20 minutes.

 Continue on Hong Kong Trail Section 8

-The rest of Hong Kong Trail Section 8 to Big Wave Bay Beach is really easy.
+The rest of the Hong Kong Trail, Section 8 to Big Wave Bay Beach, is easy.
 The entire path is either a wide paved road or a dirt path going downhill.
 All you have to do is follow the path and signs.

-And before you hike down to Big Wave Bay Beach, there is a small park perfect for a bit of rest before continuing further.
+And before you hike down to Big Wave Bay Beach, there is a small park perfect for a bit of rest before continuing.

 The descent on the dirt path is about 25 minutes or so.
 At the end of the trail, it will lead you directly into the village by Big Wave Beach.